-Reactive Green Dots include action steps to be taken while being an active bystander.
-Be an active bystander by directly asking someone, "How are you?"
+Being an active bystander includes action steps to be taken such as directly asking someone, "How are you?"
 "Is there anything I can do for you?"
 Another way we can intervene is by causing a distraction to divert the attention of the aggressor and create a moment where the recipient of the harmful behavior can step away or find support.
 Delegating intervention to another party or entity is another effective way to be an active bystander if you do not feel comfortable intervening in a direct or distracting way.